 A History of Maine’s Motorcycle Helmet Laws

-Maine passed a mandatory motorcycle helmet law in 1967.
+In 1967, the state of Maine passed a mandatory motorcycle helmet law.
 Seven years later, motorcyclists faced fines for the first time if they were caught driving without headlights.
-In 1977 the Maine legislature repealed the 1967 helmet law, allowing drivers and passengers to ride without helmets.
-In 1980 another amendment to Maine’s motorcycle helmet law made it mandatory for passengers under 15 years old to wear helmets.
+In 1977, the Maine legislature repealed the 1967 helmet law, allowing motorcycle operators and passengers to ride without protective headgear.
+In 1980, another amendment to Maine’s motorcycle helmet law made it mandatory for passengers under 15 years old to wear helmets.

-In 1983 Maine expanded the helmet law to require anyone with a learners permit to wear a helmet.
-Today, Maine’s helmet requirements apply to those under 18, to individuals operating motorcycles with a learner’s permit and to operators who completed their driving test less than a year ago.
+In 1983, Maine expanded the helmet law to require anyone with a learner’s motorcycle permit to wear a helmet.
+Today, Maine’s helmet requirements apply to those under 18, to individuals operating motorcycles with a learner’s permit, and to operators who completed their written and road test less than a year ago.

 - Motorcycles must have at least one mirror adjusted to provide drivers with clear views of the road in the rear.
-Motorcyclists must be able to see at least 200 feet in the distance from this mounted mirror.
+A motorcycle rider must be able to see at least 200 feet in the distance from this mounted mirror.

 - Only one or two individuals may ride on motorcycles in Maine.
 Second passengers must ride on permanent seats.

-- Only one or two individuals are permitted to ride in sidecars.
+- Only one or two individuals are permitted to ride in an attached sidecar.

 - Motorcycle handlebars cannot be higher than shoulder level of the operator.

 - All motor vehicles and motorcycles in Maine must have proper muffler equipment attached to the vehicle that prevents unusual or excessive noise.
 Deliberate amplification of a motorcycle’s engine noise is prohibited.

 - Motorcycle drivers and passengers are not required by law to wear eye protection.